OliverVermeulen/php-oop-booking-app/README.md

 ## Features

 1. The ability to book reservations at accommodations
-2. The ability to check previous reservations
-3. The ability to compare different accommodations
+2. The ability to compare different accommodations
 4. The ability to to send reservations to your email

 ## MVP